Luchador/GUD/tools/tests/portal_traversal/README.md

 controlled camera projections.
 It freezes only the former queue/traversal functions in `legacy.c` to demonstrate both old failures.
-Tests cover full rings, both portal directions, 1,200 reuse steps across multiple wraps, pending-window merges, expanded revisits, cycles, disabled and special portals, script-added rooms, and read-only load diagnostics under ASan/UBSan.
+Tests cover full rings, both portal directions, 1,200 reuse steps across multiple wraps, pending-window merges, expanded revisits, cycles, disabled and special portals, and script-added rooms under ASan/UBSan.

 Native Aztec and Silo connectivity is read from the repository, then exercised with full-screen and randomized directed/projected windows.
 The results match